gtg092x/easydux/README.md

 ```

-## Values

-Value reducers.

-## Arrays

-Array reducers.

-## Objects

-Object reducers.
-Action behavior is similar to `React.Component().setState`.

 ## Integrating Reducers

 These are just reducers.
-You should have no problem calling them like this:
+You could even call them like this:

 ```js
 const myObjectReducer = object({